sydneyruoj/MeXE402_Midterm_Abeleda_Dannielle_Louis_Ponsica_Sydney_Ruoj_I/Logistic Regression/README.md

 ```
 ![image](https://github.com/user-attachments/assets/c3b0c646-561a-4a8a-9137-4b27ba828dd4)

-Thwn, display the dataset again to check if there's still features who have 0 values on them.
+Then, display the dataset again to check if there's still features who have 0 values on them.
 ```python
 dataset.describe()
 ```